-The Phase 2 development is planned for the southern portion of the Mad Dog field, which lies in the Green Canyon region of the Gulf of Mexico, approximately 200 miles (320km) south of New Orleans, Louisiana, US.
-It lies in approximately 5,100ft (1,550m) of water.
+Mad Dog Phase 2 is located in water depths of 1,370m to 2,200m in the Green Canyon area in the Gulf of Mexico, approximately 190 miles south of New Orleans, Louisiana, US.

 Initial development plans of the project involved a spar designed by Technip similar to the one used in Phase 1.
 In 2013, the plan was scrapped due to spiralling costs that were estimated to be $22bn.

-FMC Technologies signed a contract to manufacture and supply subsea equipment, including subsea trees, manifolds and jumpers.
+FMC Technologies was contracted to manufacture and supply subsea equipment, including subsea trees, manifolds, and jumpers.

 KBR and its Swedish subsidiary GVA will construct the production platform.
 The companies also won a contract for pre-FEED, FEED and execution stage support.